-I offer half-day, full-day, and several-day writing workshops on a variety of topics and for different audiences (graduate students; junior researchers; teachers…).
-The workshops focus on how to communicate science effectively to your peers (writing), and on the process of scholarly publishing from the perspective of and with insights from an experienced Editor and author.
+We offer half-day, full-day, or several-day workshops on a variety of topics and for different audiences (graduate students; junior-senior researchers…).
+The workshops focus on how to communicate science effectively to your peers (writing), and on the process of scholarly publishing from the perspective of and with insights from an experienced editor and author.

 A partial list of topics covered

 • parts of a research article

 • how to write each section of a manuscript

 • effective writing – the topic and stress positions+++